microsoft/playwright/docs/src/api/class-locator.md

 target = page.locator("#target")

 await source.drag_to(target)
-# Or via specifying the position:
+# or specify exact positions relative to the top-left corners of the elements:
 await source.drag_to(
   target,
   source_position={"x": 34, "y": 7},